Python

 • Understand the relationships between software components in their applications

-• Python 3.6 and higher versions.
+• Install Python 3.6 or higher versions.
 See the Python documentation on how to install Python.

-• The package manager Pip or Poetry used by your projects to build your software packages.
-For Python 3.12, Setuptools must be installed along with Pip and Poetry.
+• Ensure that the package manager pip, Poetry, or PDM is used by your projects to build your software packages.
+From Python 3.12, install setuptools if you use pip.

-• Any build, code generation, or other dependencies that will be required to install your project’s packages.
+• Set up any build, code generation, or other dependencies that are required to install your project’s packages.

-• The project is organized as one or more packages using setup.py, setup.cfg, pyproject.toml, or requirements.txt package manifest files.
+• Organize the project as one or more packages using setup.py, setup.cfg, pyproject.toml, or requirements.txt package manifest files.

 Build Python projects